it-novum/openITCOCKPIT-documentation/en/docs/additional/upgradev4-v5.md

 Due to the amount of support complexity with Enterprise Linux systems, only the [openITCOCKPIT Enterprise Edition](https://openitcockpit.io/editions/) is avaiable for
 Red Hat Enterprise Linux and RHEL based distributions such as: CentOS, Rocky Linux AlmaLinux or Oracle Linux.

+Please get in [touch with us](https://it-services.it-novum.com/en/) if you need assistants upgrading your installation of openITCOCKPIT.

 ### Troubleshooting